 The 5th annual OHDSI symposium will promote this vision and provide OHDSI collaborators an opportunity to share our accomplishments with the broader healthcare community.
 The day will include a collaborator showcase involving a poster session to highlight OHDSI’s research achievements and interactive demonstrations of OHDSI’s open-source software tools that will revolutionize how medical evidence is generated.

 The 2019 OHDSI symposium will take place on Monday, September 16 at the at the Bethesda North Marriott Hotel & Conference Center, located at 5701 Marinelli Rd, North Bethesda, MD 20852.

 **There is no fee to attend the symposium.
-Symposium Registration is scheduled to open on April 12.
+Symposium Registration is open!

 Stakeholders from the following organizations who would benefit from the presentations and discussions during and following this event, include but are not limited to:

 - FDA, CMS, CDC, NIH, AHRQ, HHS, PCORI, DoD

 - AMIA, Technology and Software developers

 - Groups involved in the discovery of new pathways for treatment of cancer and other diseases